 The usage of should incurred 40 percent uses in the corpus which entailed that product manufacturers have their strong desire in warning the consumers.
-Thus, strong compliance should be followed by the product users since there is a higher degree of risks that may emerge in the process of product usage.
 However, based on the corpus it failed to mention the nature of the hazard and possible consequences that might occur once the product is misused.